oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update4.md

          SampleMaxThreads:
            Count: 20
    ```
-   Optionally place the above model snippet in a file named `/tmp/mii-sample/myworkmanager.yaml` and then use it below when deploying the updated model ConfigMap, or simply use the same model snippet that's provided in `/tmp/mii-sample/model-configmaps/workmanager/model.20.workmanager.yaml`.
+   Optionally, place the preceding model snippet in a file named `/tmp/mii-sample/myworkmanager.yaml` and then use it when deploying the updated model ConfigMap, or simply use the same model snippet that's provided in `/tmp/mii-sample/model-configmaps/workmanager/model.20.workmanager.yaml`.

    Run the following commands: